 Annual Update

-Our Gone Fishin’ Portfolio Has Another Good Year
+Our Gone Fishin' Portfolio Has More Than Quadrupled

 In our trading portfolios, the goal is to outperform the market with individual stock selections.